fayolle/sardf/readme.md

 # Sardf
 Smoothed versions of the intersection and union Boolean functions for implicits.

 ## Reference

-If you find this work useful, please consider citing:
 ```
 @article{fayolle2006constructive,
   title={Constructive heterogeneous object modeling using signed approximate real distance functions},